Kinleith Mill: Description

+History

 Kinleith was established as a sawmill community and dedicated timber forests serving it were planted from 1924 on, with a heavy duty railway reaching the facility in 1952 (Kinleith Branch line), and the mill itself commencing production in 1953.
 Tokoroa was at that time mainly a service/dormitory town to the mill facilities.
 Kinleith was built by New Zealand Forest Products and named for the Kinleith paper mills, on the Water of Leith, Scotland by Sir David Henry KBE, who worked there during his papermaking apprenticeship.

 Paper production at the mill ceased in June 2025.
 The mill continues to produce bleached kraft pulp.